spookbo/tilda.center/_posts/2015-03-27-we-have-the-space.md

 ---
 layout: post
-title: We Have a Space
+title: We Have the Space
 tags:
   - hackerspace
 ---